Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Experiments

 \subsection{Imitation Learning}

-\textbf{Setup.} We evaluate the performance of different pretrained weights for Imitation Learning in the open-source CARLA~\cite{DBLP:journals/corr/abs-1711-03938} simulator, as shown in~\ref{fig:carla}.
+\textbf{Setup.} We evaluate the performance of different pretrained weights for Imitation Learning in the open-source CARLA~\cite{DBLP:journals/corr/abs-1711-03938} simulator.
 We use the original CARLA~\cite{DBLP:journals/corr/abs-1711-03938} benchmark (also known as CORL2017) and collect 50 trajectories of expert demonstration, which amount to 40K transitions, in Town01 with train weather.
 Town02 with test weather is used for evaluation.
-The expert is a rule-based PID controller.
+The expert is a rule-based PID controller with injected noise~\cite{codevilla2018end}.
 We adopt CILRS~\cite{codevilla2019exploring}, a conditional behavior clonning algorithm, to train policies based on different pretrained models.
-To create diverse scenarios, we follow~\cite{codevilla2018end} and inject random noise to expert action.
+The backbone network is fine-tuned during policy learning.
+We also conduct IL with frozen backbone and conclude the result in Appendix.
 All experiments are repeated three times with different random seeds.
 Information about other hyper-parameters is given in Appendix.

-\textbf{Results.} To evaluate different pretrained models under a limited number of expert demonstration, we experiment on the expert datasets with 10\%, 20\%, 40\% and 100\% of all 40K samples.
+\textbf{Results.} To see how pretrained models improve IL tasks, we experiment on the expert datasets with 10\%, 20\%, 40\% and 100\% of all 40K samples.
 As shown in Table~\ref{tab:il}, ACO outperforms all other baselines in datasets of all scales.
 Notably, AutoEncoder is less competitive even compared to random initialization.
 This is because pixel reconstruction target is misaligned with policy learning target and makes the encoder pay more attention to areas with larger size like buildings and the sky, which however are useless for imitation learning.
 MoCo and ImageNet perform well at full dataset but have degraded performance when dataset size is reduced.
 ACO-pretrained models consistently outperform baselines at all different dataset sizes.